h4med/twitter-watch/README.md

 # twitter-watch
-A twitter scraper using Django, Celery and Playwright This has been written for a Job Enterance competition.
+A twitter scraper using Django, Celery and Playwright.
+This has been written for a Job Enterance competition.